 There are lots of algorithms out there for aligning sequences, both pairwise alignments and multiple sequence alignments.
 These calculations are relatively slow, and you generally wouldn't want to write such an algorithm in Python.
-Instead, you can use Biopython to invoke a command line tool on your behalf.
+For pairwise alignments Biopython contains the Bio.pairwise2 module (see Section 6.4.6), which is supplemented by functions written in C for speed enhancements.
+In addition, you can use Biopython to invoke a command line tool on your behalf.
 Normally you would: